Latvia

 Birthgap Generational Indicator (TFG)

-In 2024, Latvia’s TFG stood at 42.0% (reflecting a TFR of 1.20), marking a significant increase of 6.6 percentage points from 2023.
-The TFG has shown a rising trend over the past five years (2020–2024), averaging 31.7%.
-When compared to the average from the 2000s, which was 33.8%, the current figure is approximately 8.2 percentage points higher.
-On a global scale, Latvia ranks 10th out of 38 countries, and within Europe, it holds one of the higher TFG rates, positioned 7th among 31 nations.
+In 2024, Latvia’s Birthgap Generational Indicator stands at 42.0%, corresponding to a total fertility rate of 1.20.
+This marks a notable increase of 6.6 percentage points from 2023.
+The indicator has shown an upward trend over the past five years (2020–2024), averaging 31.7%.
+When compared to the 2000s average of 33.8%, the current figure is approximately 8.2 percentage points higher.
+On the global stage, Latvia ranks 10th out of 38 countries, while within Europe, it holds one of the top positions, ranked 7th among 31 countries.

 | Year | TFG | Year | TFG |